Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Where To Eat Prego em Pao: Venham Mais 5

-MAP.
 Prego sandwiches are found on many Porto restaurant menus.
-We ate (devoured) ours at Venham Mais 5: Casa dos Pregos, where they specialize in the art of the Prego.
+We ate (devoured) ours at Venham Mais 5 O Original, where they specialize in the art of the Prego in a cozy and classic setting.

-If you order more than one sandwich, just be sure to leave room for a slice of their famous – and oh-so-decadent – chocolate cake.
+If you do have more than one sandwich, just be sure to leave room for a slice of their famous – and oh-so-decadent – chocolate cake.
 The sweet treat balances out the savory feast!

-Pro Tip: Two other Porto food restaurants are well known for their Prego no Pao sandwiches – Lareira and Pregar – and we are looking forward to trying them on our next Porto trip!
+Pro Tip: Two other Porto food restaurants are well known for their Prego no Pao sandwiches – Lareira (where you can upgrade with additional toppings, like egg) and Pregar (in the popular Ribeira District).

 Pedro dos Frangos Churrascaria, Porto, Portugal

 Grilling meat over hot coals is a specialty in Porto – as evidenced by the number of churrascarias (barbecues) found around the city.
-The scent of grilled chicken often floats out of restaurant doors, luring in hungry patrons.
+The scent of grilled chicken often floats down the sidewalks, luring in hungry patrons.

 While the rotisserie chicken alone is delicious, many vendors use the local Piri Piri sauce to add a little spice to the meal.
-Piri Piri sauce – a combination of chilis, citrus, onion, garlic, pepper and other spices – was created by Portuguese settlers in Mozambique in the 15th century – and it is now a staple condiment in Portuguese cuisine.
+Piri Piri is a combination of chilis, citrus, onion, garlic, pepper and other spices.
+The sauce was created in Mozambique in the 15th century and it is now a staple condiment in Portuguese cuisine.

 Where To Eat Piri Piri Chicken in Porto: Pedro dos Frangos Churrascaria